Money Creation and Banking: Theory and Evidence: Model

-\textbf{The Bank } There are measure $n$ of active banks that is endogenously determined by the free entry condition in the equilibrium.
-In the CM, the banks accept deposit and decide how much to deposit at the central bank as reserves and how many banknotes to issue.
-Managing a deposit payment facility incurs a cost.
-The cost is represented by a cost function $\gamma(\tilde{d})$, where $\tilde{d}$ is the amount of deposit in real terms, $\gamma',\gamma''>0$, and $\gamma(0)=\gamma'(0)=0$.
-The reserve earns a nominal interest rate of $i_r$.
-The bank extends loans by issuing banknotes.
-The loans are paid back with interest rate $i_\ell$.
+There are measure $n$ of active banks that will be endogenously determined by a free entry condition in equilibrium.
+In the CM, banks make portfolio choices for reserves, loans, transaction deposits, and non-transaction deposits.
+Banks extend loans to firms by creating deposits that households can use as a means of payment to trade goods in the DM.
+Loans are paid back with interest $i_\ell$.
 Enforcing repayment is costly.
-The cost function is described by $\eta(\tilde{\ell})$, where $\tilde{\ell}$ is the loan in real terms, $\eta',\eta''>0$, and $\eta(0)=\eta'(0)=0$.
-The bank's lending is constrained by the reserve requirement, i.e., the bank cannot lend more than $(1-\chi)\tilde{r}/\chi$, where $\chi$ is the reserve requirement and $\tilde{r}$ is the real balance of reserves. \\
+The cost function is described by $\eta(\tilde{\ell})$, where $\tilde{\ell}$ is the amount of loans in real terms, $\eta',\eta''> 0$, and $\eta(0)=0$.
+Managing reserve balances also incurs a cost.
+The cost is represented by a cost function $\gamma(\tilde{r})$, where $\tilde{r}$ is the amount of reserves in real terms, $\gamma',\gamma''>0$, and $\gamma(0)=0$.
+Each unit of reserves earns a nominal interest rate of $i_r$.
+Banks are subject to a reserve requirement: for transaction deposits recorded as liabilities on their balance sheet, a fraction must be held as reserves.
+Specifically, a bank must hold at least $\chi\Tilde{d}$ as reserves, where $\chi$ is the reserve requirement and $\tilde{d}$ is the real balance of transaction deposits.

-\textbf{Types of DM meetings } There are three types of DM meetings.
+There are three types of DM meetings depending on payment methods that sellers accept: DM1, DM2, and DM3.
 In DM1, there is no record-keeping device, and the seller can only recognize cash.
-In DM2, the seller can recognize cash, the claims on bank accounts, and private banknotes.
-So she accepts cash, deposit receipts and banknotes.
-In DM3, in addition to the means of payment accepted in DM2, the buyer can trade using unsecured credit with credit limit $\bar{\delta}$ as the trading is monitored imperfectly.\footnote{The acceptance of different means of payment can be endogenized as in \cite{lester2012information} or \cite{lotz2016money} but here we assume the types of meetings are exogenously given. \cite{lester2012information} endogenize the meeting types by allowing sellers' costly \textit{ex ante} choice to acquire the technology for recognizing certain type of assets.
-Similarly, \cite{lotz2016money} study the environment with costly record-keeping technology where sellers must invest in a record-keeping technology to accept credit.} The probability of joining a type $j$ meeting is $\sigma_j$.
-The agents get to know which type of meeting they will be going to in the preceding CM. \\
+In DM2, the seller accepts transaction deposits and unsecured credit.
+In DM3, she accepts cash, transaction deposits and unsecured credit.
+The buyer can trade using unsecured credit with credit limit $\bar{b}$ as the trading is monitored imperfectly.\footnote{The acceptance of different means of payment can be endogenized as in \cite{lester2012information} or \cite{lotz2016money} but here we assume the types of meetings are exogenously given. \cite{lester2012information} endogenize the meeting types by allowing sellers' costly \textit{ex ante} choice to acquire the technology for recognizing the certain type of assets.
+Similarly, \cite{lotz2016money} study the environment with costly record-keeping technology where sellers must invest in a record-keeping technology to accept credit.} The buyer's probability of a type $j$ meeting is $\sigma_j$, while the seller's probability of a type $j$ meeting is $\frac{\sigma_{j}\nu}{1-\nu}$.